elisarchod/turtle_app/README.md

 - **🔍 Answer questions about movies** using a comprehensive database of movie summaries and metadata
 - **💾 Manage your local movie library** by scanning and indexing your collection
-- **⬬ Handle torrent downloads** through integration with qBittorrent
+- **⬬ Handle movie downloads** through integration with download client
 - **🤖 Maintain conversation context** across multiple interactions
 - **🌐 Deploy as a web service** with RESTful API endpoints